Anti-Bot

 What Forter sees and what it decides

-Forter is invoked by the merchant's checkout backend, not by the CDN.
-When a user clicks "Place Order", the merchant POSTs the cart, payment details, device fingerprint, and a fortertoken to Forter.
-Forter returns approve / decline / review within a few hundred milliseconds.
-The device-fingerprint blob is the part that matters for automation: it is collected client-side by a Forter JS SDK loaded on the checkout page and includes canvas/WebGL fingerprints, accept-language, timezone, and a hardware-tied identity blob.
+Forter is called by the store's checkout backend, not by the CDN (the network of edge servers that usually sits in front of a site).
+When a shopper clicks "Place Order", the store sends Forter the cart, payment details, a device fingerprint, and a fortertoken.
+Within a few hundred milliseconds Forter answers: approve, decline, or review.
+The piece that matters for automation is the device fingerprint — a snapshot of the browser collected by a Forter JavaScript SDK (a script the checkout page loads) that includes canvas/WebGL fingerprints (tiny rendering quirks unique to your graphics hardware), your accept-language header, timezone, and a hardware-tied identity blob.

-Crucially, Forter scores identity, not session.
-A clean fingerprint is not enough — the identity has to look real (matching IP geolocation to billing address, prior account history, payment-instrument reputation).
-This is why scrapers that solve every CAPTCHA still get silently declined at checkout: the fingerprint says "human" but the identity says "synthetic".
+The key point: Forter scores identity, not just the session.
+A clean fingerprint is not enough — the identity also has to look real, meaning the IP location matches the billing address, the account has history, and the payment card has a good reputation.
+That is why scrapers that solve every CAPTCHA still get declined at checkout: the fingerprint says "human" but the identity says "made up".

 When scrapers actually encounter Forter